-The last years have seen a number of exciting startups securing venture capital and developing innovative products that include healthcare wearables.
-Fem Tech is the name for the women-led, women-designed new product startups, and the success of these traditional and consumer health care products can be summed up in two words: market potential.
-If you want to support the Black Lives Matter movement in order to strenghten diversity, you find links to resources at the end of this article.
+The last years have seen a number of exciting startups securing venture capital and developing innovative products that include healthcare wearables and focus on diversity improvements.
+Fem Tech is the name for the women-led, women-designed new product startups, and the success of these traditional and consumer health care products can be summed up in two words: market potential and diversity improvements.
+If you want to support the Black Lives Matter movement in order to strenghten diversity, you find links to resources at the beginning of this article.

 Women’s healthcare has been underfunded by the research and development world, but the last few years have seen a number of innovative products brought to market.
 While much of fem tech is focusing on reproductive technology and sexual health, such as fertility startups that are helping young women harvest and save their eggs for later childbirth decisions, to a birth control telemedicine and delivery model, to apps that are as sensitive as the birth control pill for contraception, not all the focus is on reproductive health.

 Cardiovascular disease remains the number one killer of women worldwide, and Bloomer Tech is developing a number of wearables with biometric sensors to collect and analyze heart heath data.
 The data can be used to guide real-time medical decision making, while collecting big data amounts of women’s heart health data for research.
 The material developed has flexible, washable circuits embedded in textiles, a technology that will allow a number of interesting developments in the ability of wearables to collect biometric data.
 Their first product is a bra with the flexible circuits embedded to collect data on heart disease risk factors.
 It communicates to an app on a smartphone via Bluetooth.
 Most important, the user decides on how much and what data can be shared with a medical professional, researcher, or other person.